FoldingAtHome/siegetank-backend/docs/tutorial.rst

     stream = target.add_stream(files=data, scv='vspg11')
     > <stream 6918e316-5c6f-425d-8c1e-902f4b0ba144:vspg11 s:OK f:0>

-The s: indicates if the stream is OK or not, and f:0 indicates the number of frames.
+.. note:: the slightly awkward base64.b64encode() followed by a decode() is a subtle python3 issue because b64encode() returns a ``bytes`` which must be converted to the unicode ``str``.

+The stream descriptor looks like <stream xxxxx: s: OK f:0>, where s: indicates if the stream is OK or not, and f:0 indicates the number of frames.
 To get more information about the recently added stream:

 .. sourcecode:: python